-However, it is important to know that there is a limit to how much protein your body can absorb in one sitting.
+It’s important to know that there is a limit to how much protein your body can absorb in one meal.
 This means it might not be beneficial to try and cram five chicken breasts into one mega meal, but rather to space out your protein intake throughout the day.
 Let’s explore why that is, and how much protein your body can really absorb and utilise to support your goals.

 Quite a lot.
 According to a 2013 study in the Journal of Physiology, muscle protein synthesis is maximised at a dose of about 20-25 grams protein in one sitting.
 Here, ‘one sitting’ refers to a time period of 1-2 hours (1).

 This conclusion has been supported by several more recent papers, including a paper by the International Society of Sports Nutrition (2).
 Any more protein than this is still absorbed, but takes more time to digest, and will likely be involved in other metabolic processes such as energy production or fat storage instead of muscle growth.
 In other words, not all of it goes straight to your biceps.